mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Katagiri**: Yeah, keep doing. *[he sounds a bit out of breath]* Keep doing. *[everyone laughs]*

 But how do you keep doing?
 That is *[unintelligible]* practice.
 So if you use too much enormous effort, you exhaust it.
-If your attention slackens, ... there is .... certain signs of laxity appears.
+If your attention slackens, ... certain signs of laxity appear.
 So, how can you keep the equilibrium in your life - physically and mentally?
 That's pretty hard.
 In the practice of calligraphy, that is very important.

 ##### 1:23:27

 For instance in my past life at the temple, [and] the circumstances [between] my teachers and I. The teacher told me that, "You are monk.
 Monk has to have good capability of calligrapher."
 But I had no practice, so I was very scared.
 He always threatened me *[he laughs]*: "You have to do this, and that; A, B, C, D"; always.
-Always he said to [that] me, but I had *nothing*, no idea of Buddhism, as a monk or as a pries.
-So if I thought of future, I was very scared: "Can I do that?
+Always he said [that] to me, but I had *nothing*, no idea of Buddhism, as a monk or as a priest.
+So if I thought of [the] future, I was very scared: "Can I do that?
 No, I can't do it."
 I was very scared.

-But, no way: I cannot escape.
+But, no way, I cannot escape.
 So, let's do it.
 So I started to practice calligraphy by myself.
 My teachers took a nap from twelve to one, because in [the] summer [it was] very hot [and] humid.
 At noon, everybody took a nap, in the country.
 But instead of taking a nap, I practiced, by myself.
 So, continue.
 It's good for me.

 So, I did it.
 But I don't know [if] my calligraphy is good or bad.
 I don't know.
 But people say, "Oh, your calligraphy is pretty [much the] same as your master."
 I didn't notice that.
-Every day, I looked at his calligraphy and write, but I didn't notice anything.
-But people told me: "Oh, your calligraphy is just the same as your master."
-It's wonderful. *[unintelligible]*
+Every day, I looked at his calligraphy and wrote, but I didn't notice anything.
+But people told me, "Oh, your calligraphy is just the same as your master."
+It's wonderful.

 ##### 1:25:50

 ...
 There is another good example.
-When I was at Eiheiji monastery, one of my friends flew away into the arctic, being present with Hashimoto Roshi, my second teacher.
+When I was at Eiheiji monastery, one of my friends flew away into the [arctic?].
+He was being present with Hashimoto Roshi, my second teacher.
 And his gassho is particular gassho.
 His face is very – not rigid, very wonderful face.
 And [his] bow is particular bow.
 But he is completely same as the teacher.
 Gassho, bow – exactly the same.
-But he didn't try to imitate his gassho and bow; but all he had to do was just to be present with it.
+But he didn't try to imitate his gassho and bow; all he had to do was just to be present with it.
 So finally, his gassho also *[unintelligible]* Is that helpful?

 So if you are always with first grade child who is master of calligraphy, you become a first grade child.
 It's not bad; it's good.